telerik/winforms-docs/dock/architecture-and-features/using-the-commandmanager.md

 {{endregion}}

-## Enable Disable the Command Manager
+## Enable/Disable the Command Manager

 You may easily disable the command manager, using its __Enabled__ property.
 Alternatively, you may either clear all commands or clear any shortcut associated with these commands.